 Day 5 (Mar 8): Khorog/Ishkashim

-Famous for its therapeutic properties, the hot mineral springs of Garm Chashma are located just 40 km from Khorog.
+Famous for their therapeutic properties, the hot mineral springs of Garm Chashma are located just 40 km from Khorog.
 Just a stone’s throw away is the mesmerizing ruby mines of Khuhi Lal, famous for its Badakhshani rubies.
 The road to Ishkashim is a smooth journey.
-Ishkashim is a small town at the mouth of the Wakhan corridor, where the 19th century Great Game ended.
+Ishkashim is a small town at the mouth of the Wakhan corridor, where the 19th century Great Game, between the Russian and British Empires, ended.
 Continue up the north side of the river with amazing views of the Pamirs to the left and the Hindu Kush to the right; several peaks in view are above 6,000m.
 We can see the Crosse border Tajik-Afghan market on the Afghan side.
-For crossing to the market, We do not need an Afghan visa.
+For crossing to the market, we do not need an Afghan visa.
 Overnight in Homestay.

 Day 6 (Mar 9): Ishkashim/Yamg

 Today we embark on another journey along this scenic route – this day’s travel is about 45 km, with many stops en-route for photography opportunities.
-We visit Namadgut village to see Kushan Empire ancient fortress Kah Kaha and typical Ismaili shrine Oston-I Shobi Mardon 11 c with unique beautiful wood carvings and petroglyphs.
+We visit Namadgut village to see Kushan Empire ancient fortress Kah Kaha and typical Ismaili shrine Oston-I Shobi Mardon 11th century with unique beautiful wood carvings and petroglyphs.

 After the day’s interesting activities from road journeys, We will experience the warmth and values of the Tajiks first hand by spending the night in one of the local’s traditional homes in the village of Yamg.
 Homestay in the house of Aydar Malikmamadov in traditional Pamir house.